MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-Adding-MongoDB/content.md

 # Making a Model

-Let's add a model to our project.
+Let's add a model to our review.

 ```js
 // app.js